ChongLC/MinimalSetofViralPeptidome-UNIQmin/README.md

 | -cpu      | cpu size               | Integer 	|FALSE     | 14       | The number of CPU cores to be used         |

 ---
+### Generate a random protein sequence dataset
+This section is particular for the Protocol paper.
+For the details of this section and the python script, please refer to the [rpseqgen] folder.

+---
 ### Citing Resources
 * For original paper, please refer to our MDPI Biology paper: <br>
   Chong, L.C.; Lim, W.L.; Ban, K.H.K.; Khan, A.M.
 An Alignment-Independent Approach for the Study of Viral Sequence Diversity at Any Given Rank of Taxonomy Lineage.
 Biology 2021, 10, 853. https://doi.org/10.3390/biology10090853